romnn/djtool/README.md

 Done:

+- convert the full youtube results via an impl
+- start working on the sync function with semaphores (in djtool, calling out to various parts)
+  - semaphore to control concurrency, otherwise high unordered buffering may be used because that is high IO bound (downloading and checking whether files exist)
+  - need its own transcoder(sem), downloader(sem), library copies to perform the tasks
 - refactor the transcoder and wrap it in a
 - create a library in protobuf and add serde serialization to it
 - move djtool server code to lib